 Tomatoes are a staple plant in every organic garden, but what type to grow?
 There are so many colorful, delicious types from which to choose, you could spend an entire growing season just deciding what to plant!
-Well, we don’t want you to waste valuable gardening time, so we’ve prepared a handy little guide to help you decide.
+Well, we don’t want you to waste valuable gardening time, so we’ve prepared a handy little guide on growing tomato plants to help you decide.

 Variety is the Spice of Life

 When considering growing tomato plants, the first thing you need to decide is what types of tomatoes you like and how you want to use them.
 You can plant cherry, grape or currant tomatoes, which will provide sweet, ready-made snacks fresh off the vine.
 Or, you could choose beefier tomatoes, perfect for slicing and eating with or without a dash of salt.
 If you’re into canning, freezing and cooking, you could plant firm-flesh paste tomatoes.
 There are also heirloom tomatoes, which give delicious flavors, unique shapes and unusual colors.
 Whichever you choose be sure to harvest your tomatoes when they’re at their full color to enjoy them at the peak of their flavor.